imchocomint/Hyprbian/README.md

-# Hyprbian-pacstall
+# Hyprbian-guix
-The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated) via Pacstall
+The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated) via GNU Guix

 # Please do not trust this for now.
 I need a tester.